byran/ScreenPlay/guide/overview.md

    under test
    2. Implement the matcher to check the answer the question returned

-## Implementing other ScreenPlay classes
+## Other ScreenPlay features

+* Using the Actors state to store information
 * Implementing abilitites

-## Other ScreenPlay functions

-* Actors state

 ## Built in Abilities, Tasks, Actions, Matchers